 Executive Director, Canadian Institute of Forestry/Institut forestier du Canada (CIF-IFC)

-Formed in 1908, the CIF-IFC is the national voice of forest practitioners and others with an interest in forestry and forests.
-The institute provides national leadership in forestry, promotes competency among forestry professionals, and fosters public awareness of Canadian and international forestry issues.
+Formed in 1908, the CIF-IFC is the national voice of forest practitioners and many others with an interest in forestry and forests.
+The Institute strives to provide national leadership, promote competence, and foster public awareness of Canadian and international forestry/forest issues.